 The Baseline Schedule narrative shall at a minimum explain the schedule logic and construction sequencing, identify risk areas, and identify critical path

-Single write CD containing all of the above diagrams in PDF form and the complete native CPM schedule program file for electronic review by ENGINEER.
+Digital submittal containing all of the above diagrams in PDF form and the complete native CPM schedule program file for electronic review by ENGINEER.

-See Appendix C for sample project schedules.
+See Appendix B for sample project schedules.

 Acceptance of the CONTRACTOR’s schedules by the ENGINEER is not to be construed as relieving the CONTRACTOR of his obligation to complete the work within the contract time; or as granting, rejecting or in any other way acting on the CONTRACTOR’s requests for adjustments to the date for completing contract work, or claims for additional compensation.